 The GMC Hummer EVs clearly signal the switch to pure electric powertrains even for the toughest of off-roaders, and the pint-sized Suzuki Jimny would be no exception in the future.
-That set in stone, here’s a Suzuki Jimny Electric (or a Maruti Gypsy Electric), a no-frills all-electric off-roader we might see in the showrooms as the next-gen model during the EV-only era, designed by the highly talented automotive designer Aryan Hosseinalipour who earlier did renders of the Yamaha FZ Electric bike.
+The image seen above is a speculative rendering of a Suzuki Jimny Electric, a no-frills all-electric off-roader we might see in the showrooms as the next-gen model during the EV-only era, designed by the talented automotive designer Aryan Hosseinalipour.

 We got Aryan to take us through his new concept, and here’s what he told us.
 Note that the Jimny Electric on this page is not an official/company project, and is the work of an auto enthusiast:

-It was technically the Jimny.
-Remember reading when growing up that it was one of the first cars in that size class to conquer altitude.
-Jimny was always the car which I really liked.
-A few years ago when they finally released the new Jimny, I had an idea of an electric version of this compact SUV.
+I remember reading when growing up that the Jimny was one of the first cars in that size class to conquer altitude.
+It was always the car which I really liked.
+A few years ago, when they finally released the new Jimny, I had an idea of an electric version of the compact SUV.

-An electric powertrain for an off-road-oriented SUV would be very interesting because torque is really important for them.
+An electric powertrain for an off-road-oriented SUV would be exciting because torque is essential for them.
 Electric powertrains deliver torque in abundance, right from the word go.
-So, I thought why not design a neo-retro next-gen Suzuki Jimny with an electric powertrain.
+So, I thought, why not design a neo-retro Jimny with an electric heart.

-When I sat out for designing, first what I took into consideration was how would the switch to a pure electric powertrain affect the whole vehicle.
-The original Jimny has a ladder frame chassis and most of the new-age electric cars coming out these days have a skateboard chassis.
-They have many similarities, and so, I thought that’s going to affect the ground clearance a lot if you don’t have transmission shaft and gears.
+I first considered how the switch to a pure electric powertrain would affect the whole vehicle.
+The original Jimny has a ladder frame chassis, and most of the new-age electric cars coming out these days have a skateboard chassis.

-At the front, you will see a lot of neatly designed LED lights, which would provide even brighter illumination and that too more efficiently.
-There is no need for air vent for cooling, and so, I’ve used a fancy glass panel designed to replicate the look of the signature five-slot grille.
-I gave a small gap on the sides for cooling.
-That makes the front-end more appealing and eye-catching compared to a typical EV with a body-coloured nose cone.
+At the front, you will see many neatly designed LED modules that provide bright illumination efficiently.
+There is no need for an air vent for cooling, and so I’ve used a fancy glass panel designed to replicate the look of the signature five-slot grille.
+I left a small gap on the sides for cooling.
+That makes the front-end appealing compared to a typical EV with a body-coloured nose cone.

-With imaginations already running wild, I see this Suzuki Jimny Electric featuring a quad-motor eAWD drivetrain layout, with each wheel spun by a dedicated motor.
-Practically, though, two electric motors, one on each axle, sounds more realistic.
+I see this Suzuki Jimny Electric featuring a quad-motor eAWD drivetrain layout, with each wheel spun by a dedicated motor.
+Practically, though, two electric motors, one on each axle, sounds perfect.
 These two motors could generate around 140 kW or 190 PS of power and approximately 300 Nm of torque.
 That’s double the power and more than double the torque of the Mk4 Suzuki Jimny’s K15B internal combustion engine.

-The battery pack is placed on the floor of the cabin for a high centre of gravity since.
-So, one can expect better driving dynamics than the current model despite the familiar boxy body.
+The battery pack is placed on the floor of the cabin to lower the centre of gravity.
+So, one can expect better driving dynamics despite the familiar boxy body.